BrightABOH/BrightABOH.github.io/_posts/2024-04-30-fiveblogpost.md

 ```
 ![data info](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/claimsize.png?raw=true)

-The results indicate that fraudulent claims involve higher dollar amounts compared to legitimate claims.
-This suggests a significant disparity in the financial impacts of fraudulent versus legitimate claims.
+The findings reveal that legitimate claims surpass fraudulent ones in terms of dollar values.
+This suggests a notable disparity in financial magnitude between the two types of claims.
+Lower fraud claim sizes may also indicate that these claims could potentially go unnoticed.

 ## Model training